The Béziers University Institute of Technology is betting on the digital economy

 - 35 affiliated teachers

-- 19 administrative staff
+- 19 administrative staff members

 - 6 degrees

-- 2011: inauguration of the new HQE building on Place du 14 Juillet
+- 2011: Inauguration of the new HQE building on Place du 14 Juillet

-The initiative: 48 hours to coach young entrepreneurs!
+The initiative: 48 hours to mentor startups!